AliMorty/AliMorty.github.io/_posts/2019-08-12-Baraess-Paradox-and-Smartphone-Navigator-Applications.md

-## What is the solution
+## Conclusion: What is the solution

 Actually the competition between different companies leads this anarchy.
-Right now they are not incentivize to give the social optimum route to each individual.
-So there are two ways: <br>
+Right now they do not have any  incentive to give the social optimum route to each individual.
+So I can propse two naive ways-of course there should be better solutions: <br>

 ### Restrict people to use a central app which gives us social optimum routes

-###

-TODO: add a payment function if a person wants to use individual optimum rather than social optimum
+### Adding a payment for each individual who wants to use his best route
+Maybe we can find a good price function to incentivize people to use the social optimum routes.
+Similar to the ideas related to Mechanism Design.

+# Resources:
+1: Karlin, Anna R., and Yuval Peres.
+Game theory, alive.
+Vol. 101.
+American Mathematical Soc., 2017.